-Factors That May Affect the Future (Continued)
+Factors That May Affect the Future, continued

-- Health and welfare benefit costs have continued to increase each year.
-The District has negotiated options to control the employer cost of the health plans, including having employees cover the cost differential of any plan that exceeds the Health and Welfare cap of \$18,456. - The District established a separate Retiree Benefit Fund, Fund 69, in 2012-13 and has continued to prefund the costs of retiree benefits into 2017-18.
-In addition, the District established a new Other Post Retirement Benefits Trust Fund (OPEB), Fund 79, in 2013-14 and transferred \$387,518 in the current year to this fund, which is equal to the OPEB Expense as established by the Net OPEB Liability (NOL).
+- 1. The base allocation of the SCFF is comprised of the basic allocation and per FTES funding.
+In FY17-18, community colleges received 100% of their funding based on the base allocation model.
+In FY18-19, the rates change to bring the base allocation down to 70% of the total apportionment in contrast to the previous 100% model.
+The 2019-20 budget extended the 70% allocation model for another year.
+This amount reduces over the next two years to be 65% in FY20-21 and 60% in FY 21-22. - 2.
+The funding for FTES has changed with the SCFF.
+Credit FTES are now based on a three-year average, including the current year, the prior year, and 2 years prior.
+The three-year average is designed to provide stability from year-to-year swings in enrollment.
+Note that special populations to include dual-enrollment and inmates in Correctional Facilities are excluded from this average.
+These FTES in particular are funded at a higher rate to ensure they continue to be serviced across the state.
+In addition, they are not eligible for the supplemental or student success portions of the SCFF. - Health and welfare benefit costs have continued to increase each year.
+The District has negotiated options to control the employer cost of the health plans, including having employees cover the cost differential of any plan that exceeds the Health and Welfare cap of \$18,456. - The District established a separate Retiree Benefit Fund, Fund 69, in 2012-13 and has continued to prefund the costs of retiree benefits into 2018-19.
+In addition, the District established a new Other Post Retirement Benefits Trust Fund (OPEB), Fund 79, in 2013-14 and transferred \$175,000 in the current year to this fund, which is equal to the OPEB Expense as established by the Net OPEB Liability (NOL).
 The funds transferred to the OPEB trust will be invested and are permanently restricted for the purpose of providing future post-retirement benefits. - Projected increases to Public Employees Retirement System (PERS) and State Teachers Retirement System (STRS) will impact the District's budget in future years.
-Employer contributions to PERS are projected to increase annually to reach 25.7% by 2024-25 and are up from 15.531% in 2017-18.
-Employer contributions to STRS are also projected to increase annually up to 18.1% in 2024-25 and are up from 14.43% in 2017-18. - In recent years, the college has strategically used reserves to help offset costs while attempting to restore its FTES levels.
-Through additional funding and conservative spending the actual EFB was 15.32% followed with a slightly lower projected EFB of 14.74%, for FY18-19.
-Although the EFB seems to have gained strength and long-term projections indicate that revenue will be increase slightly by approximately 8.8% in 2018-19, there is still predictions that a recession is historically eminent.
+Employer contributions to PERS are projected to increase annually to reach 25.7% by 2024-25 and are up from 18.062% in 2018-19.
+Employer contributions to STRS are also projected to increase annually up to 18.1% in 2024-25 and are up from 16.28% in 2018-19. - In recent years, the college has strategically used reserves to help offset costs while attempting to restore its FTES levels.
+Through additional funding and conservative spending the EFB was 15.20% followed with a slightly lower projected EFB of 15.00%, for FY19-20.
+Although the EFB seems to have gained strength and long-term projections indicate that revenue will remain relatively flat in 2019-20, there is still predictions that a recession is historically eminent.
 This could be a threat to the college's finances because there are minimal reserves beyond the 10% floor to help offset reductions in future fiscal years.